“A Thrilling Night With The Vampire In Läckö (...) The show opens with an impressively choreographed Witches' Sabbath.”- Seen and Heard, 2018

 Echo - From Yesterday And Tomorrow

-“Young talent in sight: The Swedish dancer Anna Holter attracted attention immediately after finishing at the Ivanson School in Munich.
+“Young talent in sight: The Swedish dancer Anna Holter attracted attention immediately after finishing at the Iwanson School in Munich.
 Now, if not with one of her previous dozen pieces, she demands attention as a serious choreographer with her latest piece.”

 Read more